kiquetal/assignments/use-of-english/unit01.md

 lent / ago / he has not given it back to me / he has been wearing it all week / has already left /  got / did

+### Complete the sentence

+1- We last went abroad a long time ago.

+not -> We did not go abroad in a long time.

+2- When did they start living in the suburbs?

+have -> How long have they been living in the suburbs ?

+3- It's the first time she has ever had problem with the authorities.

+trouble ->  She has not had trouble with the authorities before.

+4-